-To establish a safe and orderly environment, SRES #10 will establish organizational systems that involve routines and schedules.
-A focus will be on the Five Point Whole Child Agenda, which includes Healthy Lifestyle, Safe and Secure Environment, Engaged Instruction, Supported Environment and Challenged Academically School.
+To establish a safe and orderly environment, SRES #11 will establish organizational systems that involve routines and schedules.
 Examples of these systems include:

-- Collaboration between home and school to establish and enforce appropriate standards of conduct for students - Clear communication with students, parents, and staff through newsletters, discipline assemblies, etc. - Schedules such as, play area schedules, assigned seating for lunch and breakfast, assigned dismissal gates, Auditorium seating schedules, etc. - Assemblies and lessons on how to practice and have a healthy lifestyle. - Routine screenings for immunization, vision, hearing and dental issues - Healthy food choices will be available at the school (before, during and afterschool) - Access to a caring adult which will allow the student to have a personalized learning environment - Expectations for student conduct displayed in classrooms, hallways, bathrooms, auditorium, cafeteria, library, etc. - Procedures, such as, traffic patterns during dismissal, to and from the yard, to and from school - Trained supervision staff which will be knowledgeable of the school-wide discipline behavior support plan - Student ownership for maintaining a clean and safe campus - Assemblies, lessons and information regarding physical and emotional fitness - Celebration and information regarding health awareness throughout the year - Positive affirmation regarding a child's emotional well being in the classroom and school wide - Service projects for students, staff and parents to engage in public service. (ex.
-Community and campus clean up, daily campus beautification, community walks, career day, outreach to the elderly and infirmed, participation in environmental and health issues, interfacing with political and community leaders regarding social issues, identifying community members and resources that can help support student success, (e.g. community resource mapping), develop community service projects to present to their city council)
+- Collaboration between home and school to establish and enforce appropriate standards of conduct - Clear communication with students, parents, and staff through newsletters, assemblies, etc. - Schedules such as, play area schedules, assigned seating for lunch and breakfast, assigned dismissal gates, Auditorium seating schedules, etc - Assemblies and lessons on how to practice and have a healthy lifestyle. - Routine screenings for immunization, vision, hearing and dental issues - Healthy food choices will be available at the school (before, during and afterschool) - Access to a caring adult which will allow the student to have a personalized learning environment - Expectations for student conduct displayed in classrooms, hallways, bathrooms, auditorium, cafeteria, library, etc - Procedures, such as, traffic patterns during dismissal, to and from the yard, to and from school - Trained supervision staff which will be knowledgeable of the school-wide discipline behavior support plan - Student ownership for maintaining a clean and safe campus - Assemblies, lessons and information regarding physical and emotional fitness - Celebration and information regarding health awareness throughout the year - Positive affirmation regarding a child's emotional well being in the classroom and school wide - Service projects for students, staff and parents to engage in public service. (ex.
+Community and campus clean up, daily campus beautification, community walks, career day, outreach to the elderly and infirmed, participation in environmental and health issues, identifying community members and resources that can help support student success, (e.g. community resource mapping), develop community service projects to present to their city council)